February 28th

 We tend to be our true selves with our loved ones.
 Just their presence makes all the difference.
 A comforting word or a soothing hug from them can melt away our sorrows and suffering, and make all our troubles look trivial and baseless.
 Such is the power of love.
 It is such an empowering entity; it brings serenity and calmness to the mind.

+The one thing that frees us all from the weight and pain of life is love!
 Let's not forget to express our love for our loved ones.
 Not just once, but every single day.
 Let's acknowledge their impact on our lives and what they mean to us always.
 Let's not take them for granted.
 Without their presence, life wouldn't be the same!

 pada vigrahaH: